Leandr0SmS/Frontend-Mentor-Projects/nft-preview-card-component-main/README.md

 ### What I learned

-Use .map() to collect data from a obj
+- Use .map() to collect data from a obj.

-To see how you can add code snippets, see below:

 ```js